If you want perennial flowers that bloom in late spring and early summer, here are some favorites.

 3 Allium (zones 3 to 9)

-You can find alliums in colours ranging from white to purple.
+You can find alliums in colors ranging from white to purple.
 You grow them from bulbs and they will gradually spread.
 Sometimes the squirrels relocate them, and I’ll find them growing in unexpected places.

 Of all the late spring and early summer blooms in my garden, alliums are the most popular with bees.